citusdata/citus/DEVCONTAINER.md

 This should be configured with a relative path or simply a simple filename, such as `core`.
 When your environment shows an absolute path you will need to change this setting.
 How to change this setting depends highly on the underlying system as the setting needs to be changed on the kernel of the host running the container.

+You can put any pattern in `/proc/sys/kernel/core_pattern` as you see fit. eg. You can add the PID to the core pattern in one of two ways;
+- You either include `%p` in the core_pattern.
+This gets substituted with the PID of the crashing process.
+- Alternatively you could set `/proc/sys/kernel/core_uses_pid` to `1` in the same way as you set `core_pattern`.
+This will append the PID to the corefile if `%p` is not explicitly contained in the core_pattern.

 When a coredump is written you can use the debug/launch configuration `Open core file` which is preconfigured in the devcontainer.
 This will open a fileprompt that lists all coredumps that are found in your workspace.
 When you want to debug coredumps from `citus_dev` that are run in your `/data` directory, you can add the data directory to your workspace.
 In the command pallet of vscode you can run `>Workspace: Add Folder to Workspace...` and select the `/data` directory.
 This will allow you to open the coredumps from the `/data` directory in the `Open core file` debug configuration.

 ### Windows (docker desktop)